btjanaka/cpp-conda/README.md

 ## Features

+Currently, this template has only been set up and run on Linux systems, though it _might_ work on other systems.

-- Conda environment eliminates (?) system dependencies
+- Conda environment eliminates system dependencies
+- GitHub Actions integration
 - Build system with cmake, make, and gcc (all installed with `conda`; see [here](https://docs.conda.io/projects/conda-build/en/latest/resources/compiler-tools.html)) for details on the compilers available through Anaconda